arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 #### Using Linux

-Empower your Portenta X8 connectivity with LoRa®, to achieve this follow this detailed guide on [How to set up a multi-protocol gateway using the Portenta X8 and the Max Carrier](https://docs.arduino.cc/tutorials/portenta-x8/multi-protocol-gateway)
+Empower your Portenta X8 connectivity with LoRa® by following this detailed guide on [How to set up a multi-protocol gateway using the Portenta X8 and the Max Carrier](https://docs.arduino.cc/tutorials/portenta-x8/multi-protocol-gateway)

 #### Using Arduino IDE